francesco75/monkees2/README.md

     All the jquery library work vell.
   - Final Testing is almost good
 - Mozilla Firefox
-    The Website works perfect.
+    -The Website works perfect.
      The navbar and all the links work vell.
      The jquery library work well.
     - Final Testing is good.

 ## Testing Devices